droid-lover/Contact-Picker-Library/README.md

 unique table with a unique path means unique URI.

 And then with cursor we get the slected position , and on basis of that we just find that index number Username and PhoneNumber.
+In simple words, Cursor is a collection of your query data. which has various method

+  cursor.moveToFirst() is used to point the cursor position from where you want to get data from your cursor.

+cursor.moveToLast() , cursor.moveToNext() , cursor.moveToPrevious() , cursor.moveToPosition(position)